Financing your new business

 Invest in a new or expanding small business in Newfoundland and Labrador and receive a provincial income tax credit.

-Receive a grant to conduct advanced mineral exploration and prospection.
+You could receive a grant to conduct advanced mineral exploration and prospecting activities.

 - Opportunities Fund for Persons with Disabilities